Bentley Park and Disability Advocacy

 These problems were partly solved by gaining access to attendant care program run by Centacare.
 My experiences with attendant care were to give me the lifelong impression that the provision of this service is the most essential element to allow people with severe disabilities to lead useful and fulfilling lives.

 The time living in Bentley Park saw several decisions that would turn things around for me.
-Firstly, I had the opportunity of reading a book that has no doubt influenced the lives of countless people called, “The Grapes of Wrath” by John Steinbeck.
+Firstly, I had the opportunity of reading a book that has influenced the lives of countless people called “The Grapes of Wrath” by John Steinbeck.
 In all my time in hospital and since my return home, I saw little reason for optimism about my future.
 Other people had low expectations for me, and I could not find disabled role models who had gone on to live the sort of life I had dreamed of before my accident.

 The “Grapes of Wrath” was set in the United States during the Great Depression.
 One passage was to shape my attitude to the hardships confronting me.
 The passage emerged as the Joad family (a poor family from Oklahoma in dust bowl America) approached unknown hardships.
 Having lost their farm and had their home repossessed by the bank, the Joad family, like so many others in that time, decided to set out west to California for a better life.
 On their way they confronted a ragged man from their home town, who had tried life in California and said he was returning home to die.
 He said to Tom Joad